Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Diffusion Model Safety

 With the rise of AI-generated content (AIGC), protecting the copyright of generated data has become increasingly important.
 Generated data protection seeks to answer, \textbf{“Who created this content?”} by embedding verifiable, unique watermarks into generated images to identify their creators (either the model or user).
 This ensures intellectual property protection and accountability for content publishers, while balancing the challenge of maintaining detection accuracy without compromising image quality.

 \textbf{HiDDeN} \cite{zhu2018hidden} pioneers deep learning-based image watermarking, using an encoder to embed imperceptible watermarks and a decoder to recover them for detection.
 This approach can also watermark AI-generated images as a post-processing step.
-Recent protection methods primarily address the above challenge by embedding watermarks into images during the generation (reverse sampling) process of diffusion models. \textbf{Stable Signature} \cite{fernandez2023stable} embeds a binary signature into images generated by diffusion models through decoder fine-tuning, allowing the watermark to be recovered and validated using a pre-trained extractor and statistical test. \textbf{LaWa} \cite{rezaei2024lawa} introduces a coarse-to-fine watermark embedding method within the latent diffusion model's decoder, employing multiple modules to insert the watermark at different upsampling stages using adversarial training. \textbf{Safe-SD} \cite{ma2024safe} proposes a framework for embedding a graphical watermark (e.g., QR code) into the imperceptible structure-related pixels of a Stable Diffusion model for high traceability.
+Recent protection methods primarily address the above challenge by embedding watermarks into images during the generation (reverse sampling) process of diffusion models. \textbf{Stable Signature} \cite{fernandez2023stable} embeds a binary signature into images generated by diffusion models through decoder fine-tuning, allowing the watermark to be recovered and validated using a pre-trained extractor and statistical test. \textbf{LaWa} \cite{rezaei2024lawa} introduces a coarse-to-fine watermark embedding method within the latent diffusion model's decoder, employing multiple modules to insert the watermark at different upsampling stages using adversarial training. \textbf{Safe-SD} \cite{ma2024safe} proposes a framework for embedding a graphical watermark (e.g., QR code) into the imperceptible structure-related pixels of a Stable Diffusion model for high traceability. \textbf{VideoShield} \cite{huvideoshield} proposes a novel and effective watermarking framework for regulating diffusion-based video generation models by embedding imperceptible watermarks during the generation process, enabling ownership verification and traceability while preserving video quality and resisting removal attacks.
+Different from previous watermarking-based methods, \textbf{OCC‑CLIP} \cite{liu2024model} proposes a CLIP‑based few‑shot one‑class classification framework augmented with adversarial data augmentation that, given only a handful of reference images and no access to the candidate generators without watermarking, reliably determines whether a (benign) query image originates from the same model as those references.

 Recent studies highlight vulnerabilities in watermarking for AIGC. \textbf{WEvade} \cite{jiang2023evading} bypasses watermark detection by adding subtle perturbations to watermarked images, exploiting watermark characteristics. \textbf{TAIW} \cite{hu2024transfer} proposes a transfer attack using multiple surrogate watermarking models in a no-box setting, analyzing its theoretical transferability.
 Unlike per-image attacks, \textbf{SSU} \cite{hu2024stable} introduces a model-targeted attack to remove in-generation watermarks by fine-tuning the diffusion model’s decoder with non-watermarked images, demonstrating the fragility of Stable Signature \cite{fernandez2023stable}.